 Let us tell you all about a typical day at International School Utrecht.
 ‘Join’ our early years, primary and secondary students as they go through the day, are out on an excursion, or celebrate together.

 Early years and primary students will spend most of their day with their classroom teacher, either inside the classroom, or on the playground for a bit of outside learning.
 Teachers will also regularly take their students on an excursion to for example a museum, factory or exhibition, either in Utrecht, or a bit further a field.
 These excursions tie in with the Unit of Inquiry that students are working on.
 For more information, please read the Field Trip Protocol.
-Grade 5 students go on an two or three day overnight trip in the Netherlands at the start of the school year.
-This school year they visited The Hague.
+Grade 5 students go on a three day overnight trip in the Netherlands at the start of the school year.
+In previous years the students visited Arnhem and The Hague.

 Travelling to school

-Primary students are generally dropped off by their parents in the morning, traveling either by car, bus or by bike.
+Primary students are generally dropped off by their parents in the morning, traveling either by car, bus, or bike.
 Free on street parking can be found around the school.
 Most secondary students travel to school independently, either by bike, train, tram, or bus.

 Every school year the secondary students go on an excursion abroad.
-In recent years they visited Berlin, Prague, London, Rome and Terschelling, one of the Dutch isles.
+In recent years they visited Berlin, Prague, London, Paris, Rome, South Africa, the Belgium Ardennes and Terschelling, one of the Dutch isles.
 These trips not only provide the students with the opportunity to learn in a different context, but also give them the chance to bond and spend time with each other outside of school.
 For more information please read the Field Trip Protocol.